TacoBadger/US-Baby-Names-Dataset-Project-2/README.md

 -  NationalNames.csv
 -  StateNames.csv

 I uploaded the files in DB Browser and named it accordingly; national_names_baby and state_names_baby.
 I also created a table with the right fields.
-You can follow this [tutorial](https://www.youtube.com/watch?v=TOqI-KiTBKU) if you are stuck.
+You can follow this here [tutorial](https://www.youtube.com/watch?v=TOqI-KiTBKU) if you are stuck.

 I also named the file national_names_baby and state_names_baby which are the terms I will use in this script.
 - ID - Integer